If you're a student, please log in, so you can get the most from this page.

 I don't have access to your password.
 It's encrypted.
 So try the reset link first.
 Remember, check your spam folder.

-If you find a mistake, even a missing word or some such, please use the suggestion button.
+If you find a mistake, even a missing word or some such, please let me know.
+My email is in the syllabus.

 Another thing.
 I know this stuff so well, I've forgotten what it's like to learn it.
 Things that are problems for you won't even occur to me.
 That's called the "expert's blind spot."